The Green Path is an audio class. It’s a crash course into the deeper aspects of the forager’s world.

 That’s a disconnect.
 Right there.

-The purpose of this mini-class is to teach you practical ways to reconnect.
+The purpose of this class is to teach you practical ways to reconnect.

 Paradoxically by, “using technology to help you get off technology”.